 According to AdEspresso, the average PPC cost is only $0.28.
-And you will only pay that when users take a desired action.
+And you will only pay that when users take the desired action.

-You can combine it with other forms of content marketing, like photos, videos, your website links, etc.
+You can combine it with other forms of content or brand marketing like photos, paid media, webinars, videos, your website links, etc.

-You can laser target just about demographic by any metric imaginable (personality, habits, interests, location, etc).
+You can laser-target demographic by any metric imaginable (personality, habits, interests, location, etc.)

 You have complete control over who will see your ads, saving you time and money.

 According to Dreamglow, 71% of customers who had a positive experience with a company on social media…

 Measure Your Success

-All you have to do is compare your most successful metrics to your profits and then you can easily see which of your efforts produce the best results.
+All you have to do is compare your most successful metrics to your profits and then you can see which of your efforts produce the best results.

 If you get to the top or at least page one of the SERPs, then you’ve succeeded at SEO.

 Long Term Strategy

 Getting on the first page of search engines takes time and patience.

-We touched on this in the last section, but it should be said again.
-SEO is not instantaneous like, say, paid ads are.
+We touched on this in the last section, but it should be said again – SEO is not instantaneous like, say, paid ads are.

 SEO also has a lot of competition.
-SMM does too, but in different ways.
+SMM does too but in different ways.

 With SEO, not only will you have to outrank thousands of other websites, but you’ll also have to keep your position at the top of the search results.

-This may prove challenging, because there will always be competitors who will observe your SEO strategy and try to copy it.
+This may prove challenging because there will always be competitors who will observe your SEO strategy and try to copy it.

 Too Much Business

 Yes, you read that right.
 It’s actually possible to get more customers than you can handle from SEO.

-SEO will bring more visibility to your business, and this will ultimately mean more revenue for you.
+SEO will bring more visibility to your business, and this will mean more revenue for you.

 Also according to Moz, web searchers are 8.5 times more likely to click an organic (free) listing than a paid result.

 SEO helps you build trust with potential customers and also with search engines.
 Why?

-- Customers are more likely to trust your business if you rank at the top of the search results.
+Customers are more likely to trust your business if you rank at the top of the search results.

 Giving your website more authority and making your future SEO efforts even easier.
 This is the snowball effect in action.

-PPC is one of the costlier types of marketing strategies, but the return is worth the cost.
+PPC is one of the costlier types of marketing strategies, but the return and conversion rate is worth the cost.

-But one of the main reasons for the widespread usage of PPC advertising is how much it’s promoted by Google, Bing, and Yahoo.
+And one of the main reasons for the widespread usage of PPC advertising is how much it’s promoted by Google, Bing, and Yahoo.